chaai21/Automating-AWS-with-Python/README.md

 # Automating-AWS-with-Python
-Repository for automating AWS with Python course
+Repository for automating AWS with Python course, Using S3